Fewer than 20

 In most cases, switching to Medicare will be your best option.
 Medicare is designed to help you save money on all your healthcare needs, so there are lots of good options when you switch.
-First, you’ll sign up for Original Medicare with the government during the 3 months before your 65th birthday.
-Then you can add all the additional coverage you’ll need right here with us.
-You can receive prescription drug coverage, dental, vision, and hearing with our Empire Medicare plans .
+First, you'll want to sign up for Original Medicare during your Initial Enrollment Period, which is the the three months before your 65th birthday month, the month you turn 65, and the three months thereafter.
+Then talk to us about Empire Medicare plans with benefits that include prescription drug coverage, dental, vision, and hearing.

-If you’re self-employed or on an individual plan, chances are you’ll want Medicare when you turn 65, even if you’re still working.
+If you're self-employed or on an individual plan, chances are you'll want Medicare when you turn 65, even if you're still working.
 The good news is, it should save you money on your health insurance.
 Medicare is designed to help.
-Sign up for Original Medicare with the government in the 3 months before you turn 65 to avoid late fees and gaps in your coverage.
+Sign up for Original Medicare during your Initial Enrollment Period, which is the three months before your 65th birthday month, the month you turn 65, and the three months thereafter to avoid late fees and gaps in your coverage.
 Then you can find the right health plans here with us to add more coverage for things like prescription drugs, dental, vision, and hearing.
-Some of our plans can also save you money on the costs of Original Medicare.
+Our plans can save you money on the copays, coinsurance, and deductibles of Original Medicare.

 What Disabilities Qualify For Medicare Under 65?

-If you’re permanently disabled and you’ve been receiving Social Security Disability Insurance (SSDI) benefits for 2 years, you’re eligible for Medicare and you’ll be automatically enrolled in Medicare Parts A and B.
+If you’re permanently disabled and you’ve been receiving Social Security Disability Insurance (SSDI) benefits for at least two years, you’re eligible for Medicare and you’ll be automatically enrolled in Medicare Parts A and B.

 If you have ALS (Amyotrophic Lateral Sclerosis), also known as Lou Gehrig’s disease, you’ll be automatically enrolled in Medicare Parts A and B the month your disability benefits begin — whatever your age is.